openedx/edx-platform/docs/internal/remote_gradebook.md

 1. Definitions

-An "xserver" is a web-based server that is part of the MITx eco system.
+An "xserver" is a web-based server that is part of the edX ecosystem.
 There are a number of "xserver" programs, including one which does python code grading, an xqueue server, and graders for other coding languages.

 "Stellar" is the MIT on-campus gradebook system.